dev-breeze-com/brzdm/README.md

     - F5/halt: halt the system
     - F6/reboot: reboot the system
     - F7/suspend: suspend the system (unsafe)
-    - F8/kiosk: invoke the kiosk app
-    - ESC/exit: exit Brzdm

     Pressing the F11 key executes a user-specified command, see the configuration file; the default is to take a screenshot if the ImageMagick/GraphicsMagik 'import' program is available.
-    Most error messages are handled by the system's syslog.
+    Most error messages are sent to the system's syslog.

 THEMES